Muzaffarpur Junction railway station: Administrative Transfer

 Muzaffarpur Junction had been under the jurisdiction of the Sonpur railway division since 1951.
 The Sonpur division was originally a part of the North Eastern Railway zone at the time of its establishment in 1951.
 Following the formation of East Central Railway zone (ECR) in 2001, the Sonpur division was merged into ECR.

 Since India's independence, Muzaffarpur Junction remained a part of the Sonpur division.
 However, after 74 years, its administrative control was changed.
 Effective from 1 September 2025, Muzaffarpur Junction was transferred from Sonpur division to Samastipur railway division.

+Capacity Expansion

+On 26 December 2025, the Ministry of Railways announced a plan to double the originating train capacity of 48 major Indian cities by 2030 to address rising passenger demand.
+The initiative includes expansion of existing terminals, creation of new terminals, enhancement of maintenance facilities, and upgrades to signaling and track infrastructure.

+Muzaffarpur is included in the programme, with its terminal and adjoining rail sections identified for potential capacity augmentation to reduce congestion and improve regional connectivity.

+New Muzaffarpur Terminal

+Turki Model Railway Station is a proposed railway infrastructure project under the Sonpur railway division of ECR in Bihar, India.
+The Sonpur Division had been planning a new Muzaffarpur terminal since 2012, but the proposal could not be implemented at that time.
+The project gained momentum after Muzaffarpur Junction was transferred to the Samastipur railway division.